giraffi/giraffi_metrics-tutorial/README.md

 ## Note

-The Giraffi Metrics provides also the traditional [REST API](https://github.com/giraffi/giraffi_metrics-tutorial/wiki/REST-API) that returns deferred objects in the JSON format.
+The Giraffi Metrics provides also the traditional [REST API](https://github.com/giraffi/giraffi_metrics-tutorial/wiki/REST-API) that returns deferred objects in the JSON or CSV format.